garraflavatra/minty/README.md

 ## Contributing

-Clone this repo, make changes to `src/custom.scss` and run `npn test`.
+Clone this repo, make changes to `src/custom.scss` and run `npm test`.

 ---